Delinquency Case Rate Trends

 - For white juveniles, the delinquency case rate grew steadily between 1985 and 1996, increasing 38% during this period.
-Since reaching its peak, the rate declined 44% between 1996 and 2012, resting at its lowest level since 1985.
+Since reaching its peak, the rate declined 50% between 1996 and 2013, resting at its lowest level since at least 1985.

 - For American Indian juveniles, the delinquency case rate generally increased between 1985 and 1992, then declined through 2013.
 By 2013, the rate fell 66% from the 1992 peak, reaching its lowest point during the 1985-2013 period.

-- The delinquency case rate for black juveniles in 2012 was more than twice the rate for American Indian juveniles and white juveniles and nearly nine times the rate for Asian/NHPI juveniles.
+- The delinquency case rate for black juveniles in 2013 was more than twice the rate for American Indian juveniles and white juveniles and ten times the rate for Asian/NHPI juveniles.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: